dhis2/reports-app/docs/sections/resources.md

 #### Currently known bugs

 Resources with a file can not be modified, the respective endpoint throws an error.
-Here is the JIRA issues:
+Here are the JIRA issues:

 -   [TECH-150](https://jira.dhis2.org/browse/TECH-150).
 -   [DHIS2-6131](https://jira.dhis2.org/browse/DHIS2-6131)